 It is in our human nature to want things we cannot have.
 It’s a challenge, but we hope to reap the rewards after.

 Keep in mind that I’m not referring to wanting someone that doesn’t want you.
-This post is about wanting someone in a situation that doesn’t allow it.
+This post is about wanting someone and being in a relationship with another person.

 Wanting people we cannot have can be seen as a selfish endeavor.
 We may be seeking someone to fill a hole that actually needs to be fixed.
 We subconsciously believe that we need to be appreciated by another human being constantly.
 Therefore, if a situation does not meet our need to be wanted, we look elsewhere.